retzkek/chiamon/README.md

 * Run services.
 In VSCode with docker extension you can just right-click on `docker-compose.yml` and select "Compose Up"
 * Check target status in Prometheus at http://localhost:9090/targets
 * Access Grafana at http://localhost:3000 (admin/admin).

+## Copyright & License

+Copyright 2021 Kevin Retzke

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+See LICENSE.txt